Note: Cruise rate includes air from Los Angeles to Papeete, Tahiti.

 Omoa, Fatu Hiva

-Fatu Hiva is wild and spectacularly beautiful.
+The southernmost island in the Marquesas, Fatu Hiva is wild and spectacularly beautiful.
 The jungle greenery begins at the water's edge, with narrow ravines, deep gorges, and luxuriant valleys briefly open to view as the boat glides past, close to the sheer cliffs that plunge straight down into the splashing surf.